I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1_ddi_rasterizer_desc.md

 </td>
 </tr>
 </table>

 `ForcedSampleCount`

 [in] During rendering of unordered access vews (UAVs) or rendering target views (RTVs), specifies whether to force a sample count, and if so, the maximum sample count.
 Valid values are 0, 1, 4, 8, and 16.

 If zero, the driver should not force a sample count.

 `FrontCounterClockwise`

 [in] A Boolean value that specifies whether vertices that are provided in a counter-clockwise order (with respect to the rasterizer) are front facing. <b>TRUE</b> indicates they are; <b>FALSE</b> indicates that counter-clockwise vertices indicate back facing.

 `MultisampleEnable`

 [in] A Boolean value that specifies whether the driver must follow multiple-sampled rasterization rules. <b>TRUE</b> indicates to follow the rules; <b>FALSE</b> indicates following the rules is not required.
 Multiple-sampled rasterization rules hold true even if render targets contain only a single sample.

 `ScissorEnable`

 [in] A Boolean value that specifies whether the driver should discard pixels that fall outside the appropriate scissor rectangular area. <b>TRUE</b> indicates to discard; <b>FALSE</b> indicates not to discard.

 `SlopeScaledDepthBias`

 [in] A single-precision float vector that is used in biasing formulas.
 For more information about <b>SlopeScaledDepthBias</b>, see the Remarks section.

 ## Remarks
 One of the artifacts with shadow buffer-based shadows is "shadow acne" (that is, a surface that shadows itself in an intermittent way because of inexactness in computing the depth of the surface from the shader that is compared against the depth of the same surface in the shadow buffer).
 One way to alleviate shadow acne is to use the <b>DepthBias</b> and <b>SlopeScaledDepthBias</b> members when you render a shadow buffer.
 The intent is to push surfaces out enough when rendering a shadow buffer.
 When those surfaces are compared against themselves through shader-computed z during the shadow test, the comparison result is consistent across the surface, and local-self-shadowing is avoided.

 However, using <b>DepthBias</b> and <b>SlopeScaledDepthBias</b> alone can introduce a few artifacts.
 For example, an extremely steep polygon causes the bias equation to explode, which pushes the polygon extremely far away from the originating surface in the shadow map.
 Consider a steep face, with respect to a light, that is pushed away extremely far in relation to the dimensions of the parent object by depth biasing.
 Suppose this face is surrounded by shallower faces that the bias equation pushed out much less.
 The resulting shadow map has a huge discontinuity that can cause holes in the shadow that is cast by one surface onto another surface closer than the exploded faces.
-One way to help alleviate this particular problem is to use the <b>DepthBiasClamp</b> member, which provides an application-settable upper bound (positive or negative) on the magnitude of z biasing.</p>
+One way to help alleviate this particular problem is to use the <b>DepthBiasClamp</b> member, which provides an application-settable upper bound (positive or negative) on the magnitude of z biasing.

 ## Requirements
 | &nbsp; | &nbsp; |